Zhangyanbo/diffusion-evolution/README.md

 # Diffusion Evolution

-This repo is for our paper "*Diffusion models are evolutionary algorithms*", which anayatically proves that diffusion models are a type of evolutionary algorithm.
+This repo is for our preprint [Diffusion models are evolutionary algorithms](https://arxiv.org/abs/2410.02543), which anayatically proves that diffusion models are a type of evolutionary algorithm.
 This equivalence allows us to leverage advancements in diffusion models for evolutionary algorithm tasks, including accelerated sampling and latent space diffusion.

 ![](./experiments/2d_models/two_peaks/images/framwork.jpg)